UnBearAble1/Diabetes_Final_Project/README.md

 ## Data Exploration

 ### Data Extraction
-The first challenge with teh data was converting it from the file type .xpt into .csv so it could be used with PySpark and the tools on AWS.
-This was ahcieved by reading the file into a pandas DataFrame with the command
+The first challenge with the data was converting it from the file type .xpt into .csv so it could be used with PySpark and the tools on AWS.
+This was ahceived by reading the file into a pandas DataFrame with the command

 ```df = pandas.read_sas('<filename>.XPT')```